 Statement of Caution

 We ask that all staff, volunteers, families, and participants consider their own and others’ health and wellbeing and adhere to the following guidelines to prevent the spread of communicable disease such as COVID 19.
 These procedures are in place for the protection of all involved.

-- If you or a household member has been exposed to anyone with COVID-19 we ask that you follow the CDC guidelines to quarantine for 14 days before considering coming to the REINS facility.
+If you or a household member has been exposed to anyone with COVID-19, we ask that you follow CDC guidelines to quarantine for 14 days before considering coming to the REINS facility.

-- Anyone who has been tested for COVID-19 may not return to work at REINS or services at REINS until a negative result is documented.
+Anyone who has been tested for COVID-19 may not return to work at REINS or services at REINS until a negative test result is documented.

-- All individuals entering the REINS site must have been free from any active symptoms without use of medication for a minimum of 48 hours.
+All individuals entering the REINS site must be free from any symptoms without use of medication for a minimum of 48 hours.